project-orva/orva/docs/outline.md

 		In the future, i would like to implement most of this service as a stand-alone system with embeded skill & speech routines.

+## TODO:
+need a skill proxy service, this service will stand as a proxy between rpc functionality & the skills.
+We are doing this because currently as it stands the grpc url is exposed, so any